debiprasad229/Projects/Project Music Player/README.md

 Here's the guide where to add your songs to folder- project music player>songs>Alan Walker.
 Same do it for other files as you wanted.
-It is responsive for laptops and mobiles.
+It is responsive for all devices.